superkojiman/CTF-Events/December2016/Preparation.md

 ## Registration

+**Register soon!** Registration is limited to *ten* participating teams, and we are accepting a waitlist of *five* teams, and registration will be taking place in a first-come, first-served basis.

 Teams are allowed to contain up to four members.
 Because this is an *offline*, remote participation will not be possible.
 The registration process is as follows:

 1. Finalize your team roster.
 Your team should ideally contain between three and four people.